khilnani/template-django/README.md

     - `collectstatic.sh` to agregate static files to /static/
     - `debug.sh` to use Django server
     - `start.sh` or `stop.sh` to use uWSGI

+> Check `db/` for postgres database dump and restoration